magnussolution/magnusbilling7/wiki/en/modules/refill/refill.rst

 Description
 -----------

-| We did not write the description to this field.
+| Description to the calendar, only for self control.